marcinlewinski/QuizApp/README.md

 For macOS or Linux, run `startQuizApp_macOS.sh`

-Alternatively, you can run the Docker Desktop application and in the terminal, enter the command `docker-compose up --build.`
+Alternatively, you can run the Docker Desktop application and in the terminal, enter the command `docker-compose up --build`

-When the application starts, open your web browser and type the following URL in the address bar: "http://localhost:3000".
+When the application starts, open your web browser and type the following URL in the address bar: "http://localhost:3000"

 ## 🛠️ Technologies & Tools